React-Automation-Studio/React-Automation-Studio/README.md

 # Introduction

-This is the codesanbox.io demo of React-Automation-Studio.
+This is the codespaces demo of React-Automation-Studio.

 You can use it to evaluate the latest version without checking it out locally.

-It's a forked version of the master repo with the environment set up to run in codesandbox.io.
+It's a forked version of the master repo with the environment set up to run in codespaces.

+It needs to minimum 16GB RAM on codepsaces to build.

+Once it is building you must click on the ports icon or the ports tab, where you can launch the webapp.

+The app is serverd on port 5000 and the styleguide on port 6060.

-Once you are done playing, the master repository is available at:
+Once you are done playing, the master and boilerplate repositories are avalible at, which you can clone locally:

 **Master repository:**